Morningstar88/20-Apps-to-Help-Earth/README.md

 <h1 align="center"> 20-Apps-to-Help-Earth :bulb:</h1>

-<h2>A collection of mobile and web apps solving water shortages, deforestation, poverty, unemployment, and food waste.
+<h2>This repo is an overview of software that our volunteer team hopes to build over the next 2-20 years.
+Most of these apps are only in the idea stage for now, but some prototypes have been built on Codepen.
+Each app starts to solve critical problems like water shortages, deforestation, poverty, unemployment, and food waste.
 In 2016, we can create decentralized change without corporate interference...</h2>
 <h2>One of our major aims is to make crowdfunding fun, by turning the fundraising environment into a game.</h2>
 <h2>Here's the
 <a href="https://www.reddit.com/r/Futurology/comments/55w405/brainstorming_industries_of_the_future_jobs_for/">timeline we're building</a>